 APG offers need-based scholarships for all of our exhibitions that will cover the registration fee.
 Don’t let a lack of funds prevent you from sharing your vision with the world.
 Be a part of the photography community and show your work today.
 Just email us and request our simple form.

-- This show is limited to residents of the Southern US or work made in the Southern US: Virginia, West Virginia, Delaware, Maryland, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Tennessee, Kentucky, Arkansas, Texas, and Oklahoma
+- This show is limited to residents of the Southern US or work made in the Southern US: Virginia, West Virginia, Delaware, Maryland, North Carolina, South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Tennessee, Kentucky, Arkansas, Texas, Washington DC, and Oklahoma

 - Your entry will be invalid if all of the submission materials are not received by the deadline.

 - Artist Statement and Bio, Maximum 250 words each